How do I transfer my pension to Australia?

 What is the Age 55 rule?

-Regardless, it is important that individuals who are not yet 55 still take advice regarding their UK pensions.
-There are important options and opportunities that can be capitalised on regarding the UK pension fund in the interim.
-Subsequently, some Self-Managed SuperannuationFunds changed their trust deeds to allow only memberships to individuals who have already attained age 55.
+Regardless, it is essential that individuals who are not yet 55 still take advice regarding their UK pensions.
+In the interim, some important options and opportunities can be capitalised on regarding the UK pension fund.
+Subsequently, some Self-Managed superannuation funds changed their trust deeds to allow only memberships to individuals who have already attained age 55.

 Also, a specialist retail fund known as the Australian Expatriate Superannuation Fund came into existence.
 These schemes would not breach the ‘Pension Age Test’ and meet the conditions to become QROPS.
 UK pension funds, therefore, cannot be transferred to Australia until the member reaches the age of 55.